 PhD Students Symposium

-The CRG PhD Students Symposium is a internal symposium aimed at providing a platform for the young scientists working at the centre.
-All 2nd year students give a short talk focusing on the main question they want to address in their PhD and how they are planning to do this.
-In addition posters by 3rd year students will give an overview of the work that is being carried out in our institute.
+The CRG PhD Symposium is an internal symposium aimed at providing a platform for the young scientists working at the centre.
+All 3rd year students give a short talk focusing on the main question they want to address in their PhD and how they are planning to do this.
+In addition, posters by 2nd year students will give an overview of the work that is being carried out.

 PhD Students International Retreat